 Chore Challenge—each kid drew a chore from a hat and had five minutes to do it well, and return and sit down.
 Then we'd all inspect each chore and decide if it passed inspection.
 If it did, the kid got a star on the job chart.

 Talent Showoff—each kid performed something they were supposed to practice (a piano piece, a violin solo, a gymnastics trick, a multiplication table) and we all clapped.

 Free Time—I assigned partners or trios of kids to invent an activity, which they could play together as long as they didn't bother another partnership.
 When the inevitable melt-down came, I'd gather the group again and they'd all report on their activity.
 By then the magic of the Happening had dissipated and we'd break up into homework, practicing, TV, whatever til dinner time.

-The kids had to deal with peer pressure—telling Walter and other friends they couldn't come play was embarrassing.
-I had my own peer pressure: telling Carolyn and other friends "I've reserved this time for my kids," was hard for me.
-I consolidated lessons as much as possible so we'd have a couple of unpressured afternoons a week; sometimes I bagged lessons altogether for a season in favor of a less chaotic home life.
-(Everyone grew up with a talent or two that they still use in adulthood.)
+The kids had to deal with peer pressure—telling friends they couldn't play was embarrassing.
+I had my own peer pressure: telling friends "I've reserved this time for my kids," was hard for me.
+But this was valuable time and I didn't want to give it away.
+I consolidated lessons as much as possible so we'd have a couple of un-pressured afternoons a week; sometimes I bagged lessons altogether for a season in favor of a less chaotic home life.

 "The greatest aid to adult education is children."